Problem · Hong Kong capital rerouting to the US

 • Industrials.
 Hong Kong-headquartered industrial groups with mainland-China manufacturing, US-bound customers, and often a US plant acquisition in the pipeline.
 The home-market credibility does not carry to the US procurement officer, the US operations buyer, or the US supply-chain decision-maker.

 • Biotech.
-Hong Kong biotech principals carrying pipeline assets, IP, or co-development positions into US commercialisation, US KOL engagement, US payer-facing positioning, and US-tier clinical relationships.
+Hong Kong biotech owners carrying pipeline assets, IP, or co-development positions into US commercialisation, US KOL engagement, US payer-facing positioning, and US-tier clinical relationships.

 • Technical B2B.
 Hong Kong platforms and deep-tech firms entering US enterprise accounts where the engineer-written positioning does not translate to the US commercial buyer and the Greater China credibility signal does not register.